Leslie W. Langbein

 The full public record.

-Education, bar admissions, panel appointments, and professional memberships — organized chronologically where possible.
+Education, bar admissions, panel appointments, and professional memberships, organized by category.

 J.D., Nova Southeastern University